 3. Jus de Framboise or Fruit Teas

 The purest-tasting fruits – particularly blueberries, strawberries, and raspberries – can be found in Quebec, Canada.
 Jus de framboise or raspberry juice is a unique refreshment offered among the standard drinks at some cafes.

 While picturing the rows of green fruit plants and trees in rural Quebec, sip on raspberry juice or blueberry, strawberry, or raspberry teas.

 Acai is a fruit native to South American countries.
 The dark-purple berries are mashed or pureed, frozen, and used to make breakfast-type beverages and bowls in Brazil.

 To savor the flavor of the Amazon, add a packet of frozen acai, a well-ripened banana, and a plant-based milk substitute, such as almond or soy, to a blender and blend to your preferred consistency.

 Oolong is a “go-to” tea commonly served in Chinese restaurants.
 Genmaicha is a lovely roasted brown rice and green tea tea from Japan.

 To take a mental trip to the Orient, sip on either of these teas.

 These five drinks are great to enjoy while taking a break and during occasions themed around these countries (India, The United Arab Emirates, Mexico, Canada, Brazil, China, and Japan).
 Enjoy jus de framboise at a French-Canadian-themed brunch or genmaicha at a Japanese tea party or sushi dinner.

 What about you?
-Do you drink any non-alcoholic beverages from other countries to take your mind and spirit to different parts of the world?
+Do you drink any non-alcoholic drinks that take you away (mind and spirit) to different parts of the world?
 Which ones?
 Comment and share this post below.